Moldytzu/moldOS/docs/syscall.md

-To issue a system call in LLOS you need to set some registers and then issue the 'syscall' instruction.
+To issue a system call in moldOS you need to set some registers and then issue the 'syscall' instruction.

 # Table o' registers
     - RDX is the syscall number